s-block/monzo-mcp/docs/wiki/Security.md

 Allowed hosts are not an authorization mechanism.
 Origin validation protects browser scenarios but does not authenticate non-browser clients.
 Keep endpoint authentication and network policy in place.

+The application-level bounds protect one process.
+Trusted ingress must also enforce per-client request rates, connection counts, body size, and idle duration so one valid endpoint bearer cannot monopolize the service.

+## Security events

+HTTP access logs remain disabled to avoid capturing sensitive headers or paths.
+The service emits sanitized warning events for endpoint authentication failure, transport-policy rejection, oversized bodies, credential-broker authorization or availability failures, Monzo authentication failures, and upstream rate limits.

+Events contain a stable `security_event` name and, where relevant, a non-sensitive boolean.
+They never contain credentials, request bodies, tool arguments, provider responses, or financial results.
+Route these warnings to your normal monitoring system and alert on sustained or unexpected increases.

 ## Tool and data safety